Connect with others who understand.

 Radiation therapy is a useful cancer treatment that damages cancer cells beyond repair, causing them to stop growing or die.
 Unfortunately, radiation can also damage healthy cells in the body, increasing the risk of cancer.

-People who have had radiation therapy to the chest to treat other types of cancer are at a higher risk for developing lung cancer, especially if they smoke.
-This might include women who have been treated with chest radiation for breast cancer and people who have been treated for Hodgkin lymphoma.
-However, women who receive radiation therapy following a lumpectomy on the breast do not appear to have a higher risk of lung cancer.
+People who have had radiation therapy to the chest to treat other types of cancer are at a higher risk of developing lung cancer, especially if they smoke.
+This might include individuals who have been treated with chest radiation for breast cancer and people who have been treated for Hodgkin lymphoma.
+However, individuals who receive radiation therapy following a lumpectomy on the breast do not appear to have a higher risk of lung cancer.

 Can Lung Cancer Be Prevented?

-There is no certain way to avoid getting lung cancer, but you can lower your chances.
-While risk factors such as family history and previous cancer treatment cannot be changed, there are lifestyle and environmental factors that may be within your control.
+There’s no sure way to prevent lung cancer, but you can lower your chances.
+While risk factors such as family history and previous cancer treatment can’t be changed, there are lifestyle and environmental factors that may be within your control.

-If you are concerned that you may be at a higher risk for developing lung cancer, here are some measures you can take to lower your risk:
+If you’re concerned that you may be at a higher risk of developing lung cancer, here are some measures you can take to lower your risk:

 • Stop smoking and avoid exposure to secondhand smoke.